-David Evans is a Lonely Planet travel, landscape and commercial photographer and travel writer, and a Master of Photography who creates images of high fidelity, depth and substance.
+David Evans is a renowned Australian Master of Photography who creates peerless work of high fidelity, depth and substance.

-This is ‘slow photography’…the layering of a series of moments together to create an otherwise un-created and un-recognized image.
-His images frequently have an ethereal quality, a result of slow film and long shutter speeds ranging from seconds to hours.
+This is ‘slow photography’ – Each carefully crafted photograph the result of layering a series of moments on film, unique creations that the eye cannot necessarily see.
+It is camera craft at the highest level.
+David’s photographs frequently have an ethereal quality, a result of slow film and long shutter speeds ranging from seconds to hours.
 Darkness is the canvas.
-Slowly and carefully the light is allowed to bleed through onto the film…the light received by the camera rather than ‘shot’ or ‘captured’.
+Some photographs are fleeting moments in time.
+With others, slowly and carefully the light is allowed to bleed through onto the film – received by the camera rather than ‘shot’ or ‘captured’.
 It records the layering of time.
+To David, each frame begins as a black canvas – a technique occasionally used by renaissance artists.

-David’s motivation is to remind us that wild, untamed and sublime places are critical elixirs in life…and through travel, nature, observation and art, we find clarity.
+David’s motivation is to remind us that wild, untamed and sublime places are critical elixirs in life – and through travel, nature, observation and art, we find clarity and our true spirit.

-– AIPP Highest Scoring Image, Canon Australian Professional Photography Awards 2015
+– Highest Scoring Image – Ilford Trophy, Australian Professional Photography Awards 2015

 – South Australian AIPP Professional Photographer of the Year 2006 & 2009

-– Master of Photography I (Australian Institute of Professional Photography), Accredited Professional Photographer
+– Master of Photography II (Australian Institute of Professional Photography), Accredited Professional Photographer

-– Proudly supported by Epson Australia, Pentax Australia, Vanguard Australia and Triple Scoop Music
+– Proudly supported by Epson Australia & Nikon Australia

 – Curator of The EPSON International Pano Awards